$639,768Average Value$214Average Price per Sq Ft1Home For Sale

 Plenty to do for all ages in parks and community centers

 Hilltown Township Civic Park has athletics fields and courts, a playground and a walking path.
 Blooming Glen Park also has athletics amenities and a playground, plus a forested picnic area.
 The Deep Run Valley Sports Association facilitates youth sports programming, including soccer, lacrosse and baseball.
 The Pennridge Community Center provides senior activities, with reduced fees for members.
-Hilltown is also home to the Philadelphia Glider Council, a non-profit flight school that uses non-motorized aircrafts.
+Hilltown is also home to the Philadelphia Glider Council, a non-profit flight school that uses non-motorized aircraft.

 People can enjoy farm activities and seasonal and holiday events